Frequently Asked Questions

 How much does Archi cost?

-Archi® is free and open source software.
-It costs nothing.
-If you really like Archi, and feel that it's a tool that you use regularly, you might consider donating a small amount to help with ongoing maintenance, development, and user support.
+Archi® is open source software.
+If you value Archi and the work that has gone into its development, and feel that it's a tool that you use regularly and offers you value, you might consider donating a small amount to help with ongoing maintenance, development, and user support.

 Can I use Archi for commercial purposes?